Two Tables of the Law

 But, how can you hear the word of God if you are too busy to open your Bible and prayerfully read it?
 We must be hearers of the word, and we must be doers of the word; but until we have time for the word, how can we hear it?
 If we never listen to the word, how can we hear it?
 The Hebrew word sh'mai means "hear."
 The same word means "obey."
 "If they hear not Moses and the prophets, (i.e. if they obey not Moses and the prophets) neither will they be persuaded, though one rose from the dead."

-This Sunday we have turned to the second Table of the Law, and we have been reminded that we must love our neighbor.
-We have learned also, from St. John, that we actually can love God who first loved us, and therefore we actually can love our neighbor.
-We have been given that grace.
+This Sunday the Church has turned to the second Table of the Law, and you have been reminded that you must love your neighbor.
+You have learned also, from St. John, that you can indeed love God who first loved us, and therefore have the grace to love your neighbor.4 We have been given that grace.
 That grace comes as we hear the word of God, because it is all about having a new heart that is right with God.